calories to gain muscle mass

 Example

-You want to increase your muscle mass, and as you know the importance of diet to achieve this, you will calculate the number of calories you need to have good results.
+You want to increase your muscle mass, and as you know the importance of diet in achieving this, you will calculate the number of calories you need to get good results.

 Pedro's account is as follows.